 Naples tends to get the short end of the tourism stick in southern Italy, especially considering how many people pass through Naples to get to the Amalfi Coast.
 Between trying to maximize beach time and the sheer volume of time and coordination it takes to actually get out there, Naples usually gets overlooked.

-But Naples has so much offer!
+But Naples has so much to offer!
 A unique history, access to incredible archaeology, and fantastic food.
-Plus, it’s significant cheaper than your average major European city.
+Plus, it’s significantly cheaper than your average major European city.

 Even if you only have one or two days in the city, I’ve put together some great ideas for what to do, see and eat in the city!